Reweighted ensemble dynamics simulations: theory, improvement, and application

 \section{Introduction}

-Exploring the high-dimensional conformational space of molecular systems has long been the focus of computer simulation studies.
-Two challenges exist under this topic, {\it i.e.}, how to thoroughly sample the conformational space, and how to understand the equilibrium (and dynamic) properties based on lots of simulation data in hand.
-Although standard Monte-Carlo (MC) and molecular-dynamics (MD) simulation methods have been widely applied to sample the equilibrium conformational distribution, for many complex systems, such as glassy systems, phase-transition systems, and solvated biopolymers, sufficient sampling is by no means an easy task.
-With increased degrees of freedom and finite (low) temperature, the potential energy landscapes of these systems are characterized by exponentially growing local energy minimums that are separated by large energy barriers (compared to thermal energy $k_{B} T$, where $k_{B}$ is the Boltzmann's constant and $T$ is the temperature).
-A rough energy landscape frequently traps the simulation trajectories in a small area of the conformational space, disapproving the thorough exploration of the whole space within limited simulation time.
+Exploring the high-dimensional conformational space of complex molecular systems has long been the focus of computer simulation studies.
+Two challenges exist under this topic, \emph{i.e.}, how to thoroughly sample the conformational space, and how to understand the equilibrium and dynamic properties based on lots of simulation data in hand.
+Although standard Monte-Carlo (MC) and molecular-dynamics (MD) simulation methods have been widely applied and achieved great successes, for many complex systems, such as glassy systems, phase-transition systems, and solvated biopolymers, sufficient sampling is by no means an easy task.
+The rugged energy landscapes in the systems frequently traps simulation trajectories in a small conformational region, disapproving the thorough exploration of the whole conformational space within limited simulation time.